thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getreceivedbyaddress.md

 - n: "Address"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The address whose transactions should be tallied"
+  d: "The address whose transactions should be tallied<br><br>Only works for addresses contained in the local wallet"

 {% enditemplate %}